 - Asking about workplace health and safety regulations that might apply to your customers.

 You can then use a variation on the CTQ tree to create your CTS requirements.

 When developing CTS requirements, make sure that they fit these criteria:

-- Measurable: You can measure the result, objectively.
+- Measurable: You can measure the result objectively.

-- Clear: Everyone understands exactly what is needed.
+- Clear: Everyone understands the CTS requirement.

 - Achievable: Staff can meet the requirement without undue pressure.

-Example CTS Six Sigma Projects
+Example Critical To Safety Six Sigma Projects

 - Modularizing a desk’s design so that consumers can customize the leg length.